 Each year Meath County Council spends in the region of €2.5 million in litter management throughout the county.
-This equates to 5% of the entire County Council's annual spend. €1.5 million is spent on street sweeping, with the remainder spent on waste enforcement and other litter related services including the warden service.
+Approximately €1.5 million is spent on street sweeping, with the remainder spent on waste enforcement and other litter related services including the litter warden service.